w3c/wai-curricula/index.md

 ## Draft Outline

-### Module 1: Intoroduction to Web Accessibility
+### Module 1: Introduction to Web Accessibility

 {::nomarkdown}
 {% include outline-module-1.html %}
 {:/}

-Future modules tailored
+# Future modules

-to specific audiences and contexts will be developed during 2020 and 2021.
+They will tailor specific audiences and contexts.
+They will be developed during 2020 and 2021.
+The following is a draft outline.